RallyApps/ReleaseTraceability/README.md

 ## License

-IterationTraceability is released under the MIT license.
+ReleaseTraceability is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/ReleaseTraceability/master/LICENSE) for the full text.